Martha Layne Collins

 At the time, Kentucky governors were not eligible for reelection.
 Collins taught at several universities after her four-year term as governor.
-From 1990 to 1996, she was the president of Saint Catharine College near Springfield, Kentucky.
+From 1990 to 1996, she was the president of St. Catharine College near Springfield, Kentucky.
 The 1993 conviction of Collins's husband, Dr. Bill Collins, in an influence-peddling scandal, damaged her hopes for a return to political life.
 Prior to her husband's conviction it had been rumored that she would be a candidate for the U.S. Senate, or would take a position in the administration of President Bill Clinton.
 From 1998 to 2012, Collins served as an executive scholar-in-residence at Georgetown College.

 Early life

 Martha Layne Hall was born December 7, 1936, in Bagdad, Kentucky, the only child of Everett and Mary (Taylor) Hall.
-When Martha Layne was in the sixth grade, her family moved to Shelbyville, Kentucky, and opened the Hall-Taylor Funeral Home.
-Martha Layne was involved in numerous extracurricular activities both in school and at the local Baptist church.
+When she was in the sixth grade, her family moved to Shelbyville, Kentucky, and opened the Hall-Taylor Funeral Home, with her father serving as the funeral director.
+Martha was involved in numerous extracurricular activities both in school and at the local Baptist church.
 Her parents were active in local politics, working for the campaigns of several Democratic candidates, and Hall frequently joined them, stuffing envelopes and delivering pamphlets door-to-door.

-Martha Layne attended Shelbyville High School where she was a good student and a cheerleader.
+Hall attended Shelbyville High School, where she was a good student and a cheerleader.
 She frequently competed in beauty pageants and won the title of Shelby County Tobacco Festival Queen in 1954.
-After high school, Hall enrolled at Lindenwood College, then an all-woman college in Saint Charles, Missouri (It is now a co-ed university).
-After one year at Lindenwood, she transferred to the University of Kentucky in Lexington, Kentucky.
+After high school, Hall enrolled at Lindenwood College, then an all-woman college in Saint Charles, Missouri.
+After one year at Lindenwood, she transferred to the University of Kentucky in Lexington.
 She was active in many clubs, including the Chi Omega social sorority, the Baptist Student Union, and the home economics club, and was also the president of her dormitory and vice president of the house presidents council.

 In 1957, Hall met Billy Louis Collins while attending a Baptist camp in Shelby County.
 He was a student at Georgetown College in Georgetown, Kentucky, about 13 miles from Lexington; he and Hall dated while finishing their degrees.
-Hall earned a Bachelor of Science degree in Home Economics in 1959.
+Hall earned a Bachelor of Science degree in home economics in 1959.
 Having won the title of Kentucky Derby Festival Queen earlier that year, she briefly considered a career in modeling.
 Instead, she and Collins married shortly after her graduation.
 While Billy Collins pursued a degree in dentistry at the University of Louisville, Martha taught at Seneca and Fairdale high schools, both located in Louisville.
 While living in Louisville, the couple had two children, Steve and Marla.

 In 1966, the Collinses moved to Versailles, Kentucky, where Martha taught at Woodford County Junior High School.
-The couple became active in several civic organizations, including the Jaycees and Jayceettes and the Young Democratic Couples Club.
+The couple became active in several civic organizations, including the United States Junior Chamber and the Young Democratic Couples Club.
 Through the club, they worked on behalf of Henry Ward's unsuccessful gubernatorial campaign in 1967.